A realistic approach to generate masked faces applied on two novel masked face recognition data sets: Introduction

 We conduct a human evaluation study for which we designed a protocol to assess how realistic the generated masks look, comparing the output of different methods that synthetically generate masks and overlay them on faces.
 The results show that our method produces significantly more realistic images with synthesized masked faces when compared to competing methods~\cite{wang2020arxiv,anwar2020arxiv,huang2021icassp}.
 We present an in-depth analysis in Section~\ref{sec:comparison}.

 Our enhanced data sets (containing masked faces) can be used in training state-of-the-art face recognition systems in order to capture the new distribution in appearance of masked faces.
-We show that face recognition systems trained on the enhanced data sets attain superior performance when it comes to analyzing images with masked faces.
+We show that face recognition systems trained on the enhanced data sets attain superior performance in the matter of analyzing images with masked faces.
+Moreover, we present empirical evidence indicating that, when it comes to recognizing faces covered by real masks, our synthetically generated masks provide superior results compared with a baseline based on blacking out pixels, as well as the most realistic mask generation competitor~\cite{anwar2020arxiv}.

-To summarize, the main contributions of our paper are the following: \begin{itemize} \item We propose an automatic method for synthetic generation of masks using Spark AR Studio. \item We release two enhanced data sets containing a total of $\sim\!640,000$ examples of masked faces. \item We qualitatively compare the output of our method with the output of several competing methods in terms of how realistic the generated masked faces look. \item We show that state-of-the-art face recognition systems can perform better in recognizing people with masked faces when trained on the enhanced data sets. \end{itemize}
+To summarize, the main contributions of our paper are the following: \begin{itemize} \item We propose an automatic method for synthesizing masks, applying a series of tools and algorithms (SparkAR Studio, Dlib-ml, ColorMatcher, custom verification scripts) to ensure the realism of the generated masks. \item We release two enhanced data sets containing a total of $\sim\!640,000$ examples of masked faces. \item We qualitatively compare the output of our method with the output of several competing methods in terms of how realistic the generated masked faces look. \item We show that state-of-the-art face recognition systems can perform better in recognizing people with masked faces when trained on our enhanced data sets. \end{itemize}